unr-deaddrop/pygin/README.md

 Agents can be run "as-is" from this codebase with a fair degree of manual effort, but they can also be bundled using a Docker container if needed.

-When an agent is installed, you can run `insert-thing-here` to automatically generate the metadata.
+When an agent is installed, you can run `bundle.sh` to automatically generate the metadata.